localstack/localstack-extensions/aws-replicator/README.md

 ## AWS Cloud Proxy

-The AWS cloud proxy can be used to forward certain API calls in LocalStack to real AWS, in order to enable seamless transition between local and remote resources.
+The AWS Cloud Proxy can be used to forward certain API calls in LocalStack to real AWS, in order to enable seamless transition between local and remote resources.

 **Warning:** Be careful when using the proxy - make sure to _never_ give access to production accounts or any critical/sensitive data!